JasonConger/Splunk-PTS-2019/Getting Data In/Lesson 2/README.md

 # Splunk PTS 2019 - GDI - Lesson 2

-Send a HEC token in the URL as a query string parameter
+Send a HEC token in the URL as a query string parameter.

 ## Enable